 The key Intel VT-d objectives are domain-based isolation and hardware-based virtualization.
 A domain can be abstractly defined as an isolated environment in a platform to which a subset of host physical memory is allocated.
 Virtualization allows for the creation of one or more partitions on a single system.
 This could be multiple partitions in the same operating system, or there can be multiple operating system instances running on the same system - offering benefits such as system consolidation, legacy migration, activity partitioning, or security.

-3.1.4 Intel® VT-d Features
+3.1.4 Intel® Virtualization Technology (Intel® VT) for Directed I/O (Intel® VT-d) Features

 The processor supports the following Intel VT-d features: